learn-co-students/ruby-lecture-fixing-our-broken-program-prework/README.md

 Fork and clone this repository.

-Run `learn` from within the cloned directory and your tests will fail.
+Run `learn` from within the cloned directory and you will see that one test passes and the other fails.

 Open the file `lib/a_working_program.rb` and fix the error.